Saul666/DataScienceAssignment3/REPORT_IDAN.md

 ## Reflection

 ### What surprised you?
-What surprised me most was how significantly a lightweight, 321-parameter MLP outperformed classical ensemble models like Gradient Boosting on tabular data.
-Standard intuition often favors tree-based models for small tabular datasets, but proper optimization using `BCEWithLogitsLoss` and `Dropout(0.2)` allowed the neural network to nearly triple minority class recall (from 12.1% to 33.1%) while maintaining rapid 2-second convergence.
-Additionally, observing the extreme sensitivity of training stability to learning rate—where shifting by a factor of 10 caused total instability (`1e-1`) or underfitting (`1e-5`)—highlighted just how crucial hyperparameter selection is for deep learning.
+What surprised me most was how significantly a lightweight, 321-parameter MLP outperformed classical ensemble models like Gradient Boosting on tabular data. as we learned in class , usually tree-based models are better for small table datasets, but proper optimization using `BCEWithLogitsLoss` and `Dropout(0.2)` allowed the neural network to nearly triple minority class recall (from 12.1% to 33.1%) while maintaining rapid 2-second convergence.
+Additionally, observing the extreme sensitivity of training stability to learning rate—where shifting by a factor of 10 caused total instability (`1e-1`) or underfitting (`1e-5`)—highlighted just how important hyperparameter selection is for deep learning.

-### When, in your pair trading mid-term project, would reaching for DL be the right call?
+### When, in your mid-term project, would reaching for DL be the right call?
-Reaching for Deep Learning in pair trading is justified when traditional linear assumptions (such as static linear cointegration via the Engle-Granger test) break down due to market non-linearities and regime shifts.
-DL becomes the right call when:
+Reaching for Deep Learning in pair trading stock correltion is justified when traditional linear assumptions (such as static linear cointegration via the Engle-Granger test) break down due to market non-linearities and regime shifts.
+DL will be the right choice when:
 1. **High-Dimensional / Alternative Data Integration:** Modeling complex, non-linear relationships across hundreds of candidate pairs simultaneously while incorporating order book depth (LOB), sentiment scores, and macroeconomic time series.
-2. **Dynamic Spread & Regime Modeling:** Using sequence architectures (like LSTMs, TCNs, or Temporal Fusion Transformers) to predict time-varying mean-reversion speed, dynamic hedge ratios, and structural breaks in time-series spreads.
+2. **Dynamic Spread & Regime Modeling:** Using sequence architectures (like LSTMs, TCNs, or Temporal Fusion Transformers) to predict mean-reversion speed, dynamic hedge ratios, and structural breaks in time-series spreads.
-3. **Execution & Position Sizing:** Applying Deep Reinforcement Learning (DRL) to dynamically optimize entry/exit thresholds, trade execution timing, and position sizing while accounting for transaction costs and market impact.